Pathway to Licensure for International Medical Graduates via a Practice Ready Assessment – Family Medicine

 - The physician has not demonstrated competencies for any form of licensure.

-- For candidates who have not demonstrated competencies necessary for any form of licensure, the candidate will be denied licensure.
+For candidates who have not demonstrated competencies necessary for any form of licensure, the candidate will be denied licensure.
 This must be disclosed to other Medical Regulatory Authorities if asked about a history of being denied licensure.
-As with any referral to the Registration Committee, the candidate can request to withdraw their application and referral to the Committee.
+As with any application for licensure, the candidate can request to withdraw their application.
 In this case, there will be no licensing decision rendered.

 The candidate has the option to appeal the decision of the Registration Committee through the College’s Registration Appeal Committee.